H.A.P.P.Y Curriculum

 A child’s inherent intelligence isn’t determined by the number of brain cells they’re born with, but rather by the connections formed between those cells.
 These connections, crucial for cognitive development, are cultivated through the experiences and stimuli provided in the early years.

-The H.A.P.P.Y curriculum takes a unique approach to nurturing these connections by creating a diverse and engaging environment that stimulates various aspects of a child's brain.
+The H.A.P.P.Y curriculum takes a unique approach to nurturing these connections by creating a diverse and engaging environment that stimulates various aspects of a child’s brain.
 It is a handpicked blend of renowned educational methodologies and incorporates diverse perspectives and methodologies.
-Caregivers and educators provide a multifaceted environment that encourages exploration, critical thinking, and curiosity, laying the groundwork for a child's holistic development.
+Caregivers and educators provide multifaceted environment that encourages exploration, critical thinking, and curiosity, laying the groundwork for a child’s holistic development.

 Health

-Acute Senses
+Acute

-Practical Life Skills
+Life Skills

 The primary focus of the curriculum is to stimulate your child’s mental development.
 We place significant emphasis on addressing the crucial issue of proper nutrition for children through regularly updated booklets and other resources.